Pie Warmer Hire: Keeping Hot Food at Temperature for Events

 Most units require between 20 and 40 minutes to reach a stable internal temperature of 63°C or higher.
 Always switch the unit on well before service begins.

-Should I add water to the tray?
+Adding water to the tray

 Related guides